menu

 In addition, it is vital that puppies have constant access to clean fresh water.

-What is the Best Diet for a German Shepherd Puppy? - German Shepherd puppy diet: 1 month old
+The Best Dog Food for a German Shepherd Puppy - Best food for 1 month German Shepherd puppy

 Following the German Shepherd puppy food chart, from 2 until 4 months old, a puppy will eat 4 or 5 times a day.
 This has to be carried out with one very important addition: discipline.
 A puppy needs to learn that it will not be fed constantly throughout the day, but at specific times.
 This is part of a puppy’s socialization and early education.